askasys-code/mpv4all/README.md

 # mpv4all

+So many mpv configs but still not satisfied?
+Try this, and you won't regret it.

-My personal mpv configuration for the best quality experience.
+This is my personal mpv configuration for the best quality experience.

 Toggle functions is the main feature.